CV and Awards

 London to Capetown and back 1971-1972

 In 2006, wealthy and highly successful record breaker Steve Fossett announced that he had bought Craig Breedlove's 1997 Spirit of America car for a 2008 attempt on the World Land Speed Record.
 Although there are doubts about the cars aerodynamics, there were no doubts about Fossett's legendary ability to finance and execute such a project.
 Richard Noble and Andy Green decided that a defender vehicle was needed and outline work started using earlier work undertaken by Ron Ayers and Glynne Bowsher as a start point.
-The original concept called for a twin rocket vehicle – but since the vehicle is primarily a research vehicle requiring fine control of the power output to hit and hold target mach numbers, the rockets are not sufficiently controllable and so a single jet/single rocket arrangement was planned.
+The original concept called for a twin rocket vehicle but since the vehicle is primarily a research vehicle requiring fine control of the power output to hit and hold target mach numbers, the rockets are not sufficiently controllable and so a single jet/single rocket arrangement was planned.
+The very original arrangement allows low cost slow to mid range operation of the car on the jet engine alone, before bringing in rocket power for the high speed increments.

 The next significant advance was on January 9th 2007 when Green and Noble were invited for a meeting with Lord Paul Drayson - the objective being to enquire about availability of the early development Eurojet EJ200 engines.
 Lord Drayson, then MOD minister for Defence Equipment and Supply, had other ideas.
 He had stumbled on a major MOD problem - shortage of engineers and deficiencies in the education supply chain.
-He recalled that there were no such problems in the last century when Britain was developing iconic aerospace projects such as Vulcan, Fairey Delta2, TSR2, Concorde and Harrier, and he deduced that this was because the projects inspired school children on a huge scale.
-If Noble and Green would set out to achieve an iconic project and run it through the UK schools, then the MOD would be supportive.
+He recalled that there were no such problems in the last century when Britain was developing iconic aerospace projects such as Vulcan, Fairey Delta2, TSR2, Concorde and Harrier, and he had deduced that this was because the projects were highly innovative with wartime production and operation activity , they inspired school children on a huge scale.
+If Noble and Green would set out to achieve an iconic project and run it through the UK schools, then the MOD might be supportive.

 The project was codenamed Bloodhound after Ron Ayers 1960's SAM missile, the Bristol Bloodhound, which was a main element in Britain's defence system for some 20 years.
 The Bloodhound 2 missile would accelerate from 0-Mach 2 in 4 seconds.
 The codename stuck and the Project is identified as the Bloodhound Engineering Adventure.
 The adventure is the correct terminology because the eventual outcome of the project is of course not known and much is going to be learned in the process.